3 Natural Herb Remedies to Relieve Travel Sickness in Dogs

 Are you looking for ways to alleviate travel sickness in your dog?
 Before reaching for over-the-counter drugs, consider trying natural herb remedies first.
-Not only do these remedies offer the same benefits as traditional travel sickness medications for dogs, but they also have a lower risk of causing unwanted side effects such as dry mouth and excessive drowsiness.
+Not only do these remedies offer the same benefits as traditional travel sickness medications for dogs, but they also have a lower risk of causing unwanted side effects such as the dry mouth and excessive drowsiness.

 Natural Herb Remedy #1: Slippery Elm (Ulmus rubra)